 - Improve your resistance to other infections and complications.

-Healthy Eating When the Virus Is Under Control
+Eating Healthfully When the Virus Is Under Control

 Individual needs should be taken into consideration for those with HIV and AIDS; however, general healthful eating patterns are a good place to start.